- What Is a FODMAP Diet?

-This diet may be difficult to follow, and it is advisable to contact your health care professional or a dietician to make sure that you are on the right track and getting enough dietary nutrients that you can consume.
+This diet may be difficult to follow, and it is advisable to contact your health care professional or a dietitian to make sure that you are on the right track and getting enough dietary nutrients that you can consume.

-It is believed that a meal plan that includes low FODMAPs also may help ease symptoms from other health conditions, such as:
+Experts believe that a meal plan that includes low FODMAPs also may help ease symptoms from other health conditions, such as:

 FODMAPs are not absorbed well in the small intestine.
 They increase the amount of fluid in the large intestine (bowel) and they produce more gas.

-Symptoms and signs that suggest you may be eating products high in these short chain carbohydrates are:
+Symptoms and signs that suggest you may be eating products high in these short-chain carbohydrates are: